Lokankara/Quiz/src/main/resources/quiz-set_0.md

 ---

 ## 2. Amazon RDS provides Multi-AZ feature for better availability of databases.
-Which of the following options describes Multi-AZ?
+Which of the following answers describes Multi-AZ?

 - Multi-AZ allows read replicas of RDS instances across availability zones.
 - Multi-AZ maintains standby replicas of RDS instances in different availability zones.